Vatican treasurer faces Australian court

 Story highlights

-- Cardinal George Pell was charged with historical sexual assault last month
+- Cardinal George Pell is facing multiple charges of historical sexual assault offenses

 - He vehemently denies the allegations